ranaruchi29/the_archives/kumauni_language/DICT_HN.md

 Kak | Uncle [i.e Father's younger brother]
 Kake/Kakai | Whom
 Kal | Deaf
-Kani | Blind
+Kalkar | Used when something is too cold to give you chills Kani | Blind
 Kanik/Kandik | Anything that is granular in size
 Karad | Agreement (one with a godly animation)